Pan Francés (Venezuelan Soft Bread Rolls – Light, Fluffy & Bakery-Style)

 Instructions

-In a bowl, combine warm water, sugar, and yeast.
-Let sit 5–10 minutes until foamy.
+In a large mixing bowl, combine the warm water, sugar, and yeast.
+Let the mixture stand for 5–10 minutes until foamy.

-Add flour, salt, and butter.
-Mix to form a dough.
+Add the flour, salt, and softened butter.
+Mix until a shaggy dough forms.

-Knead for 8–10 minutes until smooth and elastic.
+Knead the dough on a lightly floured surface for 8–10 minutes until smooth, soft, and elastic.

-Place in a greased bowl, cover, and let rise for 1 hour or until doubled.
+Place the dough into a lightly greased bowl, cover, and let rise in a warm place for about 1 hour or until doubled.

 Tips & Variations

-Brush with butter after baking for extra softness
+Brush with melted butter after baking for extra softness.

-Use bread flour for a slightly chewier texture
+Use bread flour for a slightly chewier roll.

 Make-Ahead & Storage

-Is Pan Francés the same as a baguette?
+Is Pan Francés the same as French bread?

 Can I use instant yeast?